TALK TO SALES

 3. Have questions ready

-With any interview, you’ll want to review your candidate’s resume and cover letter thoroughly to prepare questions for the interview.
-Create a list of interview questions and print them out along with the resume to ensure you have them available for quick reference.
+With any interview, you'll want to review your candidate's resume and cover letter thoroughly to prepare the kinds of questions you'll ask in the interview.
+Create a list of pre-determined questions and print them out along with the resume to ensure you have them available for quick reference.

 You’ll want to ask a mix of questions that help you identify the candidate’s strengths and weaknesses and how they’ll fit into your company culture.